Brand Name Generator — Create Memorable Brand Names

 Trying to get unanimous approval from a large group almost always produces a safe, forgettable name.
 Great brand names often feel slightly uncomfortable to some people at first — that slight edge is frequently what makes them distinctive.

-Tips for Choosing the Best Brand Name
+Tips for Picking a Memorable, Catchy Brand Name

 Shorter Is Almost Always Better